carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 >> ~~~
 >> {: .bash}
 >>
->> Upload this files to your MgRAST account.
+>> Upload this files to your MG-RAST account.
 > {: .solution}
 {: .challenge}

 > ## `.callout`
 >
-> To analize data from a metagenome experiment web and command line based strategies are available, they can complement each other.
+> To analize data from a metagenome experiment, web and command line based strategies are available, they can complement each other.
 {: .callout}

 > ## `.discussion`
 >
-> If you have to analize data from 200 metagenomic samples which kind of strategy would you use.
+> If you have to analize data from 200 metagenomic samples, which kind of strategy would you use?
 {: .discussion}